jatnnik/blog/src/content/posts/sleep-ts.md

 # How to sleep in TypeScript

-This is a handy one-liner for putting your TypeScript code to sleep when needed:
+This is a handy one-liner for delaying code execution in TypeScript:

 ```ts
 const sleep = (ms: number) => new Promise(resolve, setTimeout(resolve, ms))